 They are easy to clean, which is important for a busy household.

-Kitchen backsplashes are easy to clean because they are typically made from a non-porous material such as tile or granite.
-This means that liquids and spills do not seep into the grout and mortar, making them much more simple to wipe off after a busy cooking session.
-Kitchen backsplashes also help to protect your walls from food splatters and grease stains.
+Kitchen backsplashes are easy to clean because they are typically made from non-porous materials such as tile or granite.
+This means that liquids and spills don’t seep into the grout and mortar, making them much simpler to wipe off after a busy cooking session.
+Kitchen backsplashes also help protect your walls from food splatters and grease stains.

 They can add personality and style to your kitchen.

-Kitchen backsplashes offer a creative canvas on which you can inject your unique personality and style into your kitchen.
-They can also be a beautiful accent wall that can be personalised to your tastes.
+kitchen backsplashes offer a creative canvas on which you can inject your unique personality and style into your kitchen.
+They can also be a beautiful accent wall personalised to your tastes.

 They are a relatively affordable option compared to other kitchen renovations.

-If you’re looking for a relatively affordable way to update your kitchen and improve the value of your home, changing the kitchen backsplash is a straightforward, affordable option.
-A small investment in tiles and a tiler can completely change the look of your kitchen, without needing to completely remodel.
+If you’re looking for a relatively affordable way to update your kitchen and improve the value of your home, changing the kitchen backsplash is a straightforward, cost-effective option.
+A small investment in tiles and a tiler can completely transform the look of your kitchen, without needing a full remodel.

 Should the backsplash be lighter or darker than the worktop?

 Many people are unsure whether their backsplash should be lighter or darker than their worktop.
 In general, it’s usually best to choose a colour that complements the worktop rather than competes with it.
-Consider the tones rather than the shades themselves – or throw it all out of the window and focus on creating an eye-catching contrast.
-Try not to use too many colours between the backsplash and worktop, as this can end up looking busy rather than clean.
-If you have geometric tiles on your backsplash, for example, use a neutral worktop to allow the shape and colour to shine.
+Consider the tones rather than the shades themselves – or throw convention out the window and focus on creating an eye-catching contrast.

 What tiles are best for kitchen splashbacks?

 Italian-glazed ceramic tiles are the most popular choice for kitchen splashbacks.
-They are durable, moisture-resistant and come in a variety of shapes and designs.
+They are durable, moisture-resistant, and available in various shapes and designs.
 Porcelain tiles are another low-maintenance option.
-There are dozens of different styles out there, so you can find the perfect one to fit your kitchen.
+With dozens of different styles available, you can find the perfect one to fit your kitchen.

 What colour backsplash goes with white cabinets?

-If you are looking for a backsplash to match white cabinets, a light green or pale blue could be a great option.
+If you’re looking for a backsplash to match white cabinets, light green or pale blue could be great options.
 These colours will reflect the light and make your kitchen appear brighter.
 If you want something more colourful, try a brick-red or canary-yellow backsplash.
 These will add personality and brightness to your kitchen.

 Is a white backsplash good for the kitchen?

 White is a popular choice for kitchen backsplashes as it can brighten up the space and create a feeling of cleanliness.
-It also goes well with a range of other colours, so you can easily change your kitchen’s look by changing the colour of your backsplash.
+It also complements various other colours, so you can easily change your kitchen’s look by changing the colour of your backsplash.
 However, some people find that white can be quite stark and may not be suitable for all kitchens.
+Plus, a white backsplash will need to be cleaned regularly to avoid looking dirty.

 What is the best backsplash for a small kitchen?